coderpatros/environment-indicator/README.md

 This creates a ribbon in the top left corner of the screen, like the "Fork me on GitHub" ribbon that you may have seen.

+As I try this out on more sites I find css rules, that when inherited, mess up the rendering of the indicator.
+If it doesn't work for you please create an issue on GitHub with a link to the site that it doesn't work on.
+If it's a non-public site, i.e. a web app on an internal corporate network please include a list of the computed styles from your browsers dev tools.

 ## Licence

 This code is licenced under the GPL v3.